-On the top of the Slideshow Wizard, click the Music tab to proceed to adding music.
+1. On the left side of the Slideshow Wizard, click the button with the number 3 to proceed to adding music.

-Step 2: Add music
+2. Add music:

-To add music, click the +Music button and choose the audio files you want to use.
-If you don't have a suitable audio file, listen to the sample audio from the lists.
-Click the Add icon near the track.
-You can add more than one track.
+To add music, click the +Audio button and choose the audio files you want to use.
+If you don't have a suitable audio file, click 'Add one of our tracks' to open the list of sample audio tracks and then click on a soundtrack in the list to add it.